 6. A Proper Neckline

 ***ATTENTION*** This is the single most common beard trimming mistake.
 Too many guys ruin their beards by trimming too high.
 Your jawline is NOT your neckline If you trim your beard on your jawline it will make it look like your beard shrunk and is entirely too small for your face.
-You want to trim your beard where your neck meets your head Here are a few examples of bad and good necklines to make this very clear:/
+You want to trim your beard where your neck meets your head Here are a few examples of bad and good necklines to make this very clear.

 Very bad neckline.
 His bottom line is much to high and his cheek line is much too low causing his beard to look much too small for his face.
 This will only look worse as it grows out.

 Much better neckline here.
 Notice how it is trimmed where his neck meets his head and his cheek line is in a much more natural, higher position.
 His beard is much more proportionate and full.
 As his beard grows longer, the extra hair from his neck will be the foundation of a thick, full beard.

-7. The Stache
+7. The Mustache

-My general rule is: The bigger the beard, the bigger the stache.
+My general rule is: The bigger the beard, the bigger the mustache.
 I feel it is important for there to be balance between the mustache and the beard.
 However: This is absolutely subjective.
 Choose what YOU like.
 I always advise using scissors on a mustache of any length.
 Take your time by evening out the ends.
 If you want it off your lip, simply take the scissors and cut what’s resting on your upper lip.

 Depending on how high your cheeks grow in, you may want to clean up your cheek line to create a little more of a defined beard.
 You want to create a line connecting your inner sideburns across to your mustache, but keep this line as high as naturally possible.
 A very common mistake is taking this line too low.
-I do not want you shrinking that beard into a chin strap so again take your time!
+I do not want you shrinking that beard into a chin strap so again, take your time!

 Once you have your desired shape, regular maintenance will be much easier and the required beard trimming will be minimal.
 Keep an eye on it and trim the strays that take away from the shape.
 Just remember not to overdue it.
 If you continually trim you’ll never add any length!

-10. Made a Mistake?
+10. Made a Beard Trimming Mistake?

 Step away from the scissors!
 If you’ve made a mistake, our advice is to step away.
 DO NOT try to fix it on the spot if you are upset.
 Trust me, you'll likely make it worse.
 Simply step away for a bit and come back once you’ve settled down.
-PRO TIP: Don’t shave your entire beard because of a small mistake.
+Don’t shave your entire beard because of a small mistake.
 Chances are most people won’t even notice.
 Take some Beard Boost and you’ll grow it back in no time.

-See a Professional
+See a Beard Professional

 Lack of clear communication can lead to one of the mistakes we mentioned here even when you’re dealing with a professional.
 We hope you know how to trim a beard with confidence so you can save time and money, and always keep your beard on point!
-Whether you use our products or not, we are here to support you and answer any questions you might have.
+Whether you use our beard products or not, we are here to support you and answer any questions you might have.
 Whether it’s product related, styling related, or just about anything at all.
-Don’t hesitate to reach out to us anytime at email@example.com or on Facebook.
-If you found this article helpful, hit the SHARE button so other brothers can learn how to trim a beard!
-As always, Live Bearded Brother!
+Don’t hesitate to reach out to us anytime!